crate/cloud-reference/docs/glossary.rst

 Subscription plan
 -----------------

-CrateDB Cloud's :ref:`offer<glossary-offer>` consists of multiple subscription plans.
+CrateDB Cloud's service comes with several possible subscription plans.
 These plans are combinations of hardware specifications that are geared towards particular customer use cases: lower capacity vs. higher capacity, more storage vs. more processing power, and so forth.
 They can also be further adjusted for different :ref:`scale units<glossary-scale-unit>` per plan.
-Currently there are four subscription plans available on our cloud offers, with more to come in the near future, as well as a contract offer.
-For more information on choosing the right subscription plan, refer to our documentation on `subscription plans`_.
+Currently there are four subscription plans available, as well as a separate contract option via our marketplace :ref:`offers<glossary-offer>`.
+For more information, refer to our documentation on `subscription plans`_.

 .. _glossary-system-user: